AgileHumor/prtg-coretemp-powershell/README.md

 2. Copy PS1 file to your C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML directory
 3. Set custom variables for your log files for directory, warning temp, and error temp.
 Written for 8 cores.
 You will need to edit script for your # of cores on your CPU in two areas ($dataArray and $temparray)

-Notes:
-Powershell script which takes last line of a CSV log file and pareses the data into an XML file compatible with PTRG network monitor